 And yet, the nursing home did no follow up with the physician to verify the “miscommunication.”
 Nor did they make any effort to carefully monitor the resident for signs that the increase in medication was having a detrimental effect.

 After the nursing home fall, the facility conducted the required investigation and determined that the increase of medication was the cause of the nursing home fall.

 While the nursing home staff seems to be attempting to push the blame for the injury on the resident’s physician, there are several reasons why the culpability rests on the facility.

 First, the nursing home was the entity requesting a change in the status quo.
 Therefore, when the physician responded for a change in medication timing with an unrelated increase in medication, it was incumbent upon the facility to follow up on this discrepancy.

 In addition, after any change in medication or behavior, nursing home staff need to exercise increased vigilance to determine if there is an increased likelihood of injury.
+When there is a negative change in a resident’s condition following a change in medication regimen, the nursing staff must notify the doctor.
 In this case, the nursing home stated that there were no notes made in the man’s behavioral charts.

 One of our core beliefs is that nursing homes are built to fail due to the business model they follow and that unnecessary injuries and illnesses and wrongful deaths of residents are the inevitable result.
 Order our FREE report, Built to Fail, to learn more about why.
 Our experienced Chicago nursing home lawyers are ready to help you understand what happened, why, and what your rights are.
 Contact us to get the help you need.